KatoKode/BTree_MT/README.md

 ---

+# Why DSA Implementations in Assembly Language?

++ Assembly implementations of anything are rare.
++ DSA implementations in Assembly are even rare.
++ What performance gain would be achieved?
++ The challenge and what could I learn.
++ I have always enjoyed writing close to the metal.

+---

 # - WHY HIRE ME -
 Systems programmer specializing in low-level optimization and x86-64 assembly.
 Expert at translating C algorithms into hand-tuned assembly for maximum CPU performance.